 Once you experience the majestic views and unique landscape of Na Pali Coast State Park, it’s easy to understand how it got its name.
-The word pali literally translates to cliff in the Hawaiian language.
-From the land side, the sweeping cliffs towering thousands of feet high are topped with lush jungle valleys thanks to Kauai’s famous rainfall.
+The word pali literally translates to "cliff" in the Hawaiian language.
+From the land side, sweeping cliffs tower thousands of feet high and are topped with lush jungle valleys thanks to frequent rainfall.
 From the ocean, rocky sea caves and sunken tunnels have been carved out by nature.
 As an important area for early island settlers, traces of culture from thousands of years back can still be seen today along the many trails and sites of the park.

 Whether you choose to hike, camp, boat or fly, a trip to Kauai is not complete without discovering the beauty of the Na Pali Coast for yourself.

 It’s hard to imagine how it must have felt for the first humans to lay their eyes on the majestic cliffs of the Na Pali Coast — some as big as 4,000 feet above the sea.
 The early Polynesians who first settled on Kauai spent time in what is now Na Pali Coast State Park, growing the crops they had brought over from their native land in canoes.
 Produce such as kalo, sweet potato and breadfruit flourished along the coast of Na Pali, while the ocean was rich for fishing and the valleys full of game for hunting.